reactabular/reactabular/docs/transforms/as-formatters.md

-It is possible to convert a transform as a formatter (a React component) if it implements a `toFormatter()` method.
-This provides extra flexibility and allows you to use a transform within `format` configuration.
-You can also pass custom `props` here to customize the resulting component further.
+It is possible to convert a transform as a formatter (a React component) using `transforms.toFormatter`.
+It wraps a transform as a React component which you can use as a formatter then.

 **Example:**